 - 4 tablespoons chia seeds

-- 1 tablespoon maple syrup or agave, (or to taste)
+- 1 tablespoon maple syrup, (or to taste)

 - ½ teaspoon vanilla extract, (optional)